atlassistant/atlas/documentation/MQTT.md

 - `sid`: represents a channel id (or session id)
 - `uid`: represents the user id

+Every json property prefixed by a double underscore are considered as metadata.

 ## atlas/discovery/ping

 Send a discovery request.